Intercountry Adoption

 Intercountry adoptions are not currently possible between Burma and the United States.
 Burmese law does not allow non-Burmese nationals to adopt or have legal custody of Burmese children.
 The Kittima Adoption Act of 1941, which is still in force in Burma, restricts adoption to Burmese citizens who are Buddhist.
 The Government of Burma does not recognize dual citizenship.

 Caution: Prospective adoptive parents should be aware not all children in orphanages or children’s homes are eligible for adoption.
-In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child will return home when possible.
+In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending the child return home when possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).

 Contact Information